jooy2/flaru/README.md

 Copyright © 2021-2024 [Jooy2](https://jooy2.com) <[jooy2.contact@gmail.com](mailto:jooy2.contact@gmail.com)> Released under the MIT license.
 (Source code excluding Ruffle and external modules)

+> [!IMPORTANT]
+>
+> **Please do not distribute or release this project package externally without permission.**

 For general use, download and use the package file on the GitHub releases page.
 You do not need to download the entire project.

-**Please do not distribute or release this project package externally without permission.**

 For detailed license of Ruffle, please refer to the following document: [https://github.com/ruffle-rs/ruffle/blob/master/LICENSE.md](https://github.com/ruffle-rs/ruffle/blob/master/LICENSE.md)